AthenZ/athenz/docs/zts_api.md

 Perform an AWS AssumeRole of the target role and return the credentials.
-ZTS must have been granted the ability to assume the role in IAM, and granted the ability to ASSUME_AWS_ROLE in Athenz for this to succeed.
+ZTS must have been granted the ability to assume the role in IAM, and granted the ability to assume_aws_role in Athenz for this to succeed.
 There are two optional query parameters to specify the duration in seconds for the requested credentials and the external id.
 Both of these options require the role to be configured accordingly in AWS IAM.